-The pulpotomy procedures for primary teeth sometimes reaches the news headlines because the compound formocresol is still permitted and in use in Canada.
+The pulpotomy procedures for primary teeth sometimes reach the news headlines because the compound formocresol is still permitted and used in Canada.
 This substance is considered outdated and possibly harmful.
-St. Lawrence Dentistry has not used it in over 25 years.
-Formocresol has been around in dentistry for a long time and slowly dentistry is moving away from it.
-Dr. Buckey came up with the formocresol formula in 1904 which had 19% formaldehyde and 35% creosol.
-Unfortunately, it has been shown to be distributed systemically when used in dentistry.
-Very elegant research in the 1970s and ’80s on canine teeth showed that within 30 minutes of its use some of it will seep out through the apex (end) of the tooth root and be distributed throughout the body.
-It is a known carcinogen, it is mutagenic, it is able to go to distant body sites when it enters the bloodstream, and it sensitizes the immune system.
-All in all it the consensus is growing it does not belong in modern dental use.
-This was considered the gold standard until new and improved products came along.
-Now we are in a new phase of treating the pediatric dental pulp and there are many better products to choose from.
+Dr. Hawryluk has not used it since 2005.
+Formocresol has been around dentistry for a long time, and slowly dentistry is moving away from it.
+Dr. Buckey came up with the formocresol formula in 1904, which had 19% formaldehyde and 35% creosol.
+Unfortunately, studies show its distribution throughout the human body when used in dentistry.
+Elegant research in the 1970s and ’80s on canine teeth showed that within 30 minutes of use, some of it would seep through the apex (end) of the tooth root and distribute throughout the body.
+It is a known carcinogen.
+In addition, it is mutagenic and can go to distant body sites when it enters the bloodstream.

-In a case of an infection of a primary tooth cleaning out the entire root is sometimes an option.
-This can pose challenges because the anatomy of a primary molar is different compared to a permanent tooth.
-At the floor of the pulp chamber in primary molars are several hundred to thousands of ‘accessory canals’ which can be seen on electron microscope scans.
-These run from the floor of the pulp chamber to where the roots of the tooth bifurcate.
+In case of a primary tooth infection, cleaning out the entire root is sometimes an option.
+The anatomy of a primary molar is different compared to a permanent tooth, which poses treatment challenges.
+On the floor of the pulp chamber in primary molars are several hundred to thousands of accessory canals, which are visible on electron microscope scans.
+These run from the floor of the pulp chamber to where the tooth’s roots bifurcate.
 It is impossible to clean these all out.
-This means a root canal can be done but necrotic tissue could still be left behind which opens the possibility of non-healing.
-If there is a possibility this modality of treatment may not work Dr. Hawryluk will discuss the probabilities of success with you (the parent) and decide if its best to remove the decayed primary tooth for your child.
+A root canal can be a treatment option, but necrotic tissue could still be left behind, which opens the possibility of non-healing.
+Suppose there is a possibility that this modality of treatment may not work.
+In that case, Dr. Hawryluk will discuss the probabilities of success with you (the parent) and decide if it’s best to remove the decayed primary tooth for your child.